grimandgreedy/aria2tui/README.md

 # aria2tui

-Aria2tui is a TUI download management tool.
-It acts as a client for the aria2c download utility, facilitating bulk downloading, torrenting, queue control, the fine-tuning of download options (e.g., piece length, user-agent, max speed, etc.), downloading via proxy, and much more.
+Aria2TUI is a download management tool.
+It acts as a TUI client for the aria2c download utility, facilitating bulk downloading, torrenting, queue control, the fine-tuning of download options (e.g., piece length, user-agent, max speed, etc.), downloading via proxy, and much more.

-Aria2tui communicates with the aria2c daemon over RPC.
+Aria2tui communicates with an aria2c daemon over RPC.
 The UI is provided by my TUI picker [listpick](https://github.com/grimandgreedy/listpick).

 <!-- https://github.com/user-attachments/assets/07ab1f63-3a5e-42dd-bddb-56c948ecd620 -->